 Transport equality and inclusion

-Abstract should be no more than 500 words and indicate the preferred format (plenary, session talk, workshop etc), who will give the talk and talk duration.
+Abstract should be no more than 500 words and indicate the preferred format (plenary, session talk, workshop etc), talk title, overview, speaker and speaker details.

 The full programme will be published in January 2020.

 Please send your suggestions to Juliana O'Rourke limiting all responses to no more than 500 words by 15 January 2020.